What Is The Difference Between Venture Capital And Private Equity

 Venture capital as an industry emerged in the United States after World War II, with the founding of companies like American Research and Development Corporation (ARDC) in 1946.
 ARDC's success in investing in companies like Digital Equipment Corporation (DEC) helped to establish venture capital as a viable investment strategy.
 The industry grew rapidly in the 1970s and 1980s, driven by technological innovation and the growth of the personal computer industry.

 Private equity has a longer history, dating back to the early 20th century when wealthy families and individuals began investing in private companies.
-However, the modern private equity industry emerged in the 1980s with the rise of leveraged buyouts.
-Firms like Kohlberg Kravis Roberts & Co.
+That said, the modern private equity industry emerged in the 1980s with the rise of leveraged buyouts.
+Now, firms like Kohlberg Kravis Roberts & Co.
 (KKR) pioneered the use of debt financing to acquire large, established companies, restructure their operations, and sell them for a profit.
 The private equity industry has grown significantly since then, becoming a major force in the global economy.

 Key Differences in Investment Strategy